We at Authority Guitar can give you the knowledge to help find the best capo for your situation.

 - Consider what instrument you are buying a capo for.
 Some capos don’t work well on ukuleles for example.
 Some Capo’s work on all stringed instruments

 - Flat Profile Capos are for classical guitars.
-Curved Capos are for acoustic and electric.
+Curved Capos are for acoustic guitar and electric.
 Standard clamp-type capos are fine with mandolin or uke.

 - Are you going to need a quick release for live shows?